YosefLab/CZI-Immuneaging/README.md

 ```
 <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/blob/main/data_processing/configs_templates/process_sample.configs_file.example.txt">Here</a> you can find a template for generating configuration files for `process_sample.py`, and <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/blob/main/data_processing/configs_templates/process_sample_configs.md">here</a> you can find a description of each of the fields in the configuration file.

 ⚙️ How to process samples
-You DO have to be on a machine wiuth a GPU for this stage.
+You DO have to be on a machine with  a GPU for this stage.
 1. Locally create a directory called process_configs
-`python generate_processing_config_files.py sample <path to your data_processing/scripts code>  <path to your process_configs directory> <donor_id> <seq_run> <path to your AWS_immuneaging_credentials_file.sh> <latest_processed_gex_lib_version> <latest_processed_ir_lib_version>`
 1. Generate processing sample config files -- for output destination use the absolute path to the process_configs dir above
+`python generate_processing_config_files.py sample <path to your data_processing/scripts code> <path to your process_configs directory> <donor_id> <seq_run> <path to your AWS_immuneaging_credentials_file.sh> <latest processed gex lib version for this donor> <latest processed ir lib version for this donor>`
 1. Make sure on AWS the job queue folders are all empty
 1. Upload the results of generate configs script to AWS
 1. Locally create a directory called processing_results
-1. Generate process sample scripts
+1. Generate process sample bash script
-`python generate_processing_scripts.py <path to your AWS_immuneaging_credentials_file.sh> <path to your processing_results directory> <path to your data_processing/scripts code> <output dir where to place the generated sh files>`
+`python generate_processing_scripts.py <path to your AWS_immuneaging_credentials_file.sh> <path to your processing_results directory> <path to your data_processing/scripts code> <output dir where to place the generated bash file>`
-1. Make sure you've done the needful to avoid overwritign the existing version on AWS (by having a different config file than the on on AWS) if that is your intention
+1. Make sure you've done the needful to avoid overwriting the existing version on AWS (by having a different config file than the on on AWS) if that is your intention
-1. Start a tmux session if not already
+1. Start a tmux session
-1. Run the sh file (under job_run)
+1. Run the generated bash script
 1. Once done, run the digest process sample logs script against the generated process sample logs:
 `python digest_logs.py print_digest sample <donor_id> <seq_run> aws <version of the processed samples> <working dir for this script> <path to your AWS_immuneaging_credentials_file.sh>`

-### <a name="integrating_samples"></a> Integration samples
+### <a name="integrating_samples"></a> Integrating samples

 The script `integrate_samples.py` can be used for integrating a specified list of processed samples.
 More specifically, we use it for integrating all samples of a given tissue or compartment, thus creating tissue-level or compartment-level integration of the data.
 This script requires a configuration file - <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/blob/main/data_processing/configs_templates/integrate_samples.configs_file.example.txt">here</a> you can find a template for generating such a configuration file, and <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/blob/main/data_processing/configs_templates/integrate_samples_configs.md">here</a> you can find a description of each of the configuration fields.

 In addition, the script `generate_integration_config_files_and_scripts.py` automatically generates configuration files for `integrate_samples.py` - one per tissue or compartment - by collecting for each tissue/compartment the list of available processed samples.
 Note that for a compartment, we simply grab all samples at this stage.
 Later, during the execution of the integrate_samples script, we only select cells from each sample that belong to that compartment.

 ⚙️ How to integrate samples compartment-wise
-You DO have to be on a machine wiuth a GPU for this stage.
+You DO have to be on a machine with  a GPU for this stage.
 1. Locally create a directory called process_configs
-1. Generate processing sample config files -- for output destination use the absolute path to the process_configs dir above
+1. Generate integration config files and script (though we won't use the script below) -- for output destination use the absolute path to the process_configs dir above
-`python generate_integration_config_files_and_script.py <path to your data_processing/scripts code> <path to your process_configs directory> path to your AWS_immuneaging_credentials_file.sh> compartment`
+`python generate_integration_config_files_and_script.py <path to your data_processing/scripts code> <path to your process_configs directory> <path to your AWS_immuneaging_credentials_file.sh> compartment`
 1. Start a tmux session
 1. Integrate all compartments.
-For example:
+For example for the B compartment:
 `python integrate_samples.py process_configs/integrate_samples.B.configs.txt`

 ⚙️ How to integrate samples tissue-wise
-You DO have to be on a machine wiuth a GPU for this stage.
+You DO have to be on a machine with  a GPU for this stage.
 1. Locally create a directory called process_configs
-1. Generate processing sample config files -- for output destination use the absolute path to the process_configs dir above
+1. Generate integration config files and script (though we won't use the script below) -- for output destination use the absolute path to the process_configs dir above
-`python generate_integration_config_files_and_script.py <path to your data_processing/scripts code> <path to your process_configs directory> path to your AWS_immuneaging_credentials_file.sh> tissue`
+`python generate_integration_config_files_and_script.py <path to your data_processing/scripts code> <path to your process_configs directory> <path to your AWS_immuneaging_credentials_file.sh> tissue`
 1. Start a tmux session
 1. Integrate all tissues.
-For example:
+For example for the spleen tissue:
 `python integrate_samples.py /data/yosef2/scratch/immuneaging/vv_runs/process_configs/integrate_samples.SPL.configs.txt`

 ### <a name="dashboard_update"></a> Updating the dashboard